 More Info/Current Pricing from BladeHQ.com

 The Osborne 940 is a classic for a reason.
 I love the original 940 with its slender aluminum handles, an axis lock, and a 3.5″ reverse tanto S30V blade.
 The 940-1 takes things to the next level with carbon fiber scales and premium S90V steel.
 The 940-1 weighs only 2.44 oz.
-Note, the original 940 costs significantly less than the 940-1.
-Both are top end knives.
+Note, the aluminum and G10 handle versions cost significantly less but all are top end knives.

 Osborne 940-1